 I grew up in a small town on the Arizona/Mexico border and my siblings and I played outdoors from sun up 'til sundown in the warm Arizona sunshine.
 We practically lived in the trees at our mom's house and when we weren't outdoors; our talented mother taught us many wonderful skills; crocheting, sewing, needlepoint and baking, among others.
 At our dad's house we were allowed to explore the abandoned railroad cars nearby and even discovered a double-decker bus that led to countless hours of play!
 We also enjoyed a lot of camping and fishing, horseback riding, mountain climbing, swimming and always had a garden to tend (no simple task in the harsh desert climate).
 It was a carefree and cherished time I will never forget!

 Then, through a wonderful opportunity, I was granted permission to serve as a student teacher at Swallowtail School during my final term of college.
 The moment I walked into the Early Childhood classroom at Swallowtail, I felt my heart leap for joy; this is what I envisioned a young child's environment should be!
 It is a magical and nurturing environment in which children can bask in the joy of childhood while maintaining a balance of learning through play and art with social and environmental awareness.
-I look forward to beginning my journey toward attaining my certification as a Waldorf Teacher at the Micha-el Institute and growing as an educator of young children.
+I look forward to continuing my journey as a Waldorf Teacher as I complete my studies at the Micha-el Institute.

 When I am not teaching, I love spending time with my husband and my two children.
 I am amazed at how my children are growing up so quickly!
-I also serve as a volunteer at my church in their children's program and I make jewelry, experiment with scrapbooking, and am working on learning to sew again!
+I love to make jewelry, knit and crochet, experiment with scrapbooking, and am working on learning to sew again!

 Ms. Alyssa - Early Childhood Assistant